kevin-grieco/starter-hugo-academic-KG/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I am a PhD Candidate in political science at UCLA where I am currently a 2023 Keck Graduate Fellow.
-I will be a predoctoral fellow at the [Local Government Revenue Initiative](https://logri.org/) starting in September 2023.

 I study the political economy of development, primarily in Sub-Saharan Africa.
 My current work focuses on fiscal capacity and traditional political institutions and I use methods of causal inference to address these topics.
 My research has been supported by the [International Growth Centre](https://www.theigc.org/) and the [International Centre for Tax and Development](https://www.ictd.ac/).

-I was a [C. Lowell Harris Dissertation Fellow](https://www.lincolninst.edu/c-lowell-harriss-dissertation-fellows-2021-2022) and I received a UCLA Dissertation Year Fellowship.
+I am a PhD Candidate in political science at UCLA where I am currently a 2023 Keck Graduate Fellow.
+I will be a predoctoral fellow at the [Local Government Revenue Initiative](https://logri.org/) starting in September 2023.
+I was a 2021-2022 [C. Lowell Harris Dissertation Fellow](https://www.lincolninst.edu/c-lowell-harriss-dissertation-fellows-2021-2022) and I received the UCLA Dissertation Year Fellowship.

 {style="text-align: justify;"}